repalleshyamsundarreddy/sre/README.md

 SRE is an engineering discipline devoted to helping organisations
 sustainably(sustainable operations practice) achieve
-the appropriate level(SLIs/SLOs) of reliability
+the appropriate level(SLIs/Metrics and SLOs/Metric Thresholds) of reliability
 of their applications, products, services and systems
 while iterating at the speed demanded by the market place.